dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Hardware/Digital Design and Logic Gates.md

 	- Analog design deals with continuous waveforms where the *exact* waveforms are essential for amplification, filtering, sensing, etc

 - Digital pertains to discrete states for data
-	- Digital design deals with transistors and logic gates as fundamental building blocks where the information is represented in only two states: [[Bits and Bit Technologies#What is a Bit?|on and off]]
+	- Digital design deals with transistors and logic gates as fundamental building blocks where the information is represented in only two states: [](Bits%20and%20Bit%20Technologies.md#What%20is%20a%20Bit?|on%20and%20off)

 ### Boolean Algebra

 This is a branch of algebra where variables take only one of two values: True (1) or False (0).
 The same as a bit.

-We are therefore able to use operators like AND (.), OR (+), NOT (! or '), etc. You can find all of these in [[Logical operators]].
+We are therefore able to use operators like AND (.), OR (+), NOT (! or '), etc. You can find all of these in [Logical operators](Logical%20operators.md).
 We can do expressions the same we do in discrete math.

 Boolean Expressions are combinations of variables using the above operators:
 - Ex: A.B + B.C + C'.D